Initial Course Placement

 Placement Portfolios: Students who feel that standardized test scores do not accurately reflect their writing ability may demonstrate their preparation for ENG 101 by submitting a portfolio which contains:

-A $20 fee is charged to cover the cost of proctors for the timed writing and readers who will evaluated the portfolios.
+A $20 fee is charged to cover the cost of proctors for the timed writing and readers who evaluate the portfolios.
 See the registration form for more information.
 Results are sent by Rebelmail within a week after portfolio is submitted.

-First Day Diagnostics: Students who enroll in ENG 101E will complete a diagnostic essay the first day of class.
+First Day Diagnostics: Students who are not eligible for ENG 101E based on test scores may enroll in ENG 101E, where they will complete a diagnostic essay the first day of class.
 Students whose writing demonstrates weaknesses in basic language skills will be advised to switch to an ENG 98 class before the final add/drop date.

 Testing for Non-native Speakers: The English Language Center provides testing for non-native speakers to determine their placement into ENG 113 or 113E, equivalent courses to ENG 101 and 101E.
 Call 895-4311 for more information.